calipho-sib/nextprot-elements/README.md

 # \<nextprot-elements\>

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.
+Then run `bower install` to install all dependencies defined in `bower.json`.

 ## Viewing Your Application

+Serving your application locally.

 ```
 $ polymer serve